sneakerhax/TTPs/Red_Team/Recon/Dorking/Google_Dorking.md

 # Google Dorking

-**Description:** This entry shows how to perform Google Dorking to perform recon
+**Description:** This entry describes how to perform Google Dorking to perform recon

 **Requirements:** N/A